New Zealand at the 2004 Summer Olympics

 track cyclist Sarah Ulmer in women's individual pursuit, and twin sisters and rowers Caroline and Georgina Evers-Swindell in women's double sculls.
-(In other games, notably Los Angeles 1984, more than 4 New Zealand athletes won Gold Medals.)

 Medallists

 Archery

 One New Zealand archer qualified for the men's individual archery through the 2004 Open New Zealand Championships.

 Athletics

 New Zealand athletes have so far achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event at the 'A' Standard, and 1 at the 'B' Standard).